idaholab/moose/modules/electromagnetics/doc/content/source/interfacekernels/ElectrostaticContactCondition.md

 while the `neighbor_var` *must always* refer to the variable of lower potential in your model.
 Knowledge of your boundary conditions (where potential is applied or grounded) and electrical conductivities on either side of the boundary is vital to making the right choice!
-Please refer to the ELK test examples as well as [!citep](cincotti2007sps) for guidance and usage.
+Please refer to the electromagnetics module test examples as well as [!citep](cincotti2007sps) for guidance and usage.

 ## Example Input File Syntax